 - Key prospects or introducers which you will target

-- What you plan to sell and to whom
+- What do you plan to sell, and to whom

 - Any pipeline opportunities that you can take with you

-When you have poured hours into your business case, it can be very hard to detach yourself from the detail.
+When you have poured hours into your Business Case, detaching yourself from the detail can be very hard.
 This is where a pair of external eyes can really pay dividends.
-Typically the challenge is not what to put in, but what to take out.
-My recommendation is to go back to your business case and ask the two questions:
+Typically the challenge is not what to put in but what to take out.
+My recommendation is to go back to your Business Case and ask the two questions:

 - Does this evidence the market opportunity?